WTO Statistical data sets - Metadata

 V. 1 Merchandise

 exports and imports

-Two systems of recording
+Two systems of recording merchandise exports

 goods shipped through bonded warehouses.

-To the extent possible, total
+To the extent possible, total merchandise

 including movements through customs warehouses and free zones.
 Goods include

 all merchandise that either add to or reduce the stock of material resources of